 Shin-Osaka Station

 Shin-Osaka Station is an important transportation hub in the Osaka metropolitan area.
-Here you can connect with the Subway Midosuji Line, which is the main line running north to south of the Osaka city subway network.
+Here you can connect with the Osaka Metro Midosuji Line, the main north-south line of the Osaka Metro network.
 It is also the terminus of two high-speed shinkansen lines, the Tokaido Shinkansen line from Tokyo, and the Sanyo Shinkansen line from Fukuoka in Kyushu.

 Train time: 23 minutes by the Special Rapid train